OGGM/partitioning/README.rst

 Usage
 -----

-The required input data is glacier outline of a single glacier and a digital elevation model (DEM) with a resolution of 40 m.
+The required input data is a glacier outline of a single glacier and a digital elevation model (DEM) with a resolution of 40 m.
 Note, that you can use `OGGM`_ to prepare the shapefile and the DEM for each glacier using a valid `RGI`_ file.

 First example - Python 2.7